 Dealing with reverse tolerance.

 The much more likely scenario is that the beneficial effects will increase over time at the same dosage.
-For instance, say you’re taking 2ml of a 1000mg CBD tincture (66mg of CBD) a day for a few months.
+For instance, say you’re taking 2ml of a 1000mg,one of the strongest CBD tinctures (66mg of CBD) a day for a few months.
 After a while, you might find that your desired effects are consistently increasing without an increase in dosage.
 This means you’ve hit reverse tolerance, and you can safely go down to 1ml (33mg of CBD) a day.
 As always, pay attention to your body and don’t be afraid to experiment!

 It can be exciting and fun to find out what CBD product and dosage works best for you.
 Several users say that charting CBD’s effects is a process that makes them feel more connected with themselves and their bodies, which is something everyone could use.